×

 Once you sign up for the workshop, we will discuss your skills and goals for this tour, and I’ll organize a teaching plan so you can make the most of this experience.
 You’ll also receive access to Dan’s Capture the Milky Way course so you can start preparing your astrophotography before the trip.

-Most of the trails are relatively easy, but we’ll be hiking and photographing many locations, so being in good physical shape is recommended so that you can enjoy the experience.
+Most of the trails are moderate in difficulty, but we’ll be hiking and photographing many locations, so being in good physical shape is recommended so that you can enjoy the experience.
 This is especially important in the Argentine Patagonia region, where the hikes are longer and we’ll be sleeping in tents for 3 of the nights on the trip.

 There is no age limit to join this Patagonia photo tour.